 Suppositories take a few hours to work.
 There's no difference in how well the tablets, capsules or suppositories work.
 The doses of diclofenac are the same for each.

-If you're using diclofenac gel on your skin, it usually takes 1 to 2 days to work.
-For arthritis, you may need to use the gel for up to 7 days on the painful joint in order to feel the full effect.
+If you're using diclofenac gel, plasters or patches on your skin, it usually takes 1 to 2 days to work.
+For arthritis, you may need to use the gel for up to 7 days on the painful joint to feel the full effect.

 How long will I take it for?

 Depending on why you're taking diclofenac, you may only need to take it for a short time.
-For example, if you have a sore back or toothache, you may only need to take diclofenac for a day or two.
+For example, if you have a sore back or toothache, you may only need to take diclofenac for 1 or 2 days.

 You may need to take it for longer if you have a long-term condition, such as rheumatoid arthritis.

-If you need to take diclofenac for a long time, your doctor may prescribe a medicine to protect your stomach from side effects.
+If you need to take diclofenac tablets or capsules for a long time, your doctor may prescribe a medicine to protect your stomach from side effects.
 It's best to take the lowest dose of diclofenac for the shortest time to control your symptoms.

 Talk to your doctor if you're unsure how long you need to take it for.